Skip to main content

 What makes BEC especially dangerous is its ability to evade traditional email security measures.

-These attacks often contain no malicious attachments or links, making them difficult for standard filters to detect.
+These attacks often contain no malicious attachments or links, which makes them harder for standard filters to detect.

 The Scale of the Problem

-• Global losses: The FBI reports that losses from BEC or EAC have surpassed $43 billion globally.
+• Global losses: The FBI reports that losses from BEC or EAC surpassed $43 billion globally in reported incidents between June 2016 and December 2021.

-• Growing threat: Losses from BEC attacks increased by 65% between July 2019 and December 2021.
+• Growing threat: The FBI reported that BEC losses increased by 65% between July 2019 and December 2021.

-• Cost of breaches: The average cost of a data breach is over $4.45 million, with BEC being a leading cause.
+• Cost of breaches: IBM's research puts the average cost of a data breach at more than $4.45 million, with phishing and social engineering among the common attack paths.

 Real-World Examples of BEC Attacks

-“BEC attacks are highly targeted and can cause significant financial losses.
-Companies need to enhance their verification processes, especially when dealing with high-value transactions.”
+"BEC attacks are highly targeted and can cause significant financial losses.
+Firms need stronger verification before approving payment changes or releasing sensitive information."

 1. Prioritising Cyber Security

-The report found that 80% of UK businesses continue to rate cyber security as a high priority.
+The survey found that 80% of UK businesses continue to rate cyber security as a high priority.

 However, charity sector prioritisation has dropped significantly - from 82% in 2022 to 63% in 2024.